cchalop1/Inizio/README.md

 ## Contributing

 We welcome contributions to Inizio!
 If you're interested in helping improve this tool, please feel free to submit issues or pull requests on our GitHub repository.

-## License

-Inizio is open-source software licensed under the MIT license.

----

-This template provides a starting point for your README.
-You might want to add more sections such as a detailed 'Contribution Guide', 'Code of Conduct', or 'Acknowledgments' depending on the governance and community engagement strategy for your project.